Filing a claim

 You can also file a claim online for issues relating to the Protecting Child Performers Act (PCPA).

-If you have already started or filed a claim through the claimant portal, you can sign in to continue, check the status and/or upload documents to your claim.
+If you have already started or filed a claim through the claimant portal, you can:

 Internet browser requirements

 To file a claim online using e-claim or to access the claimant portal you should use:

 - Microsoft Edge

 Other browsers may work, but they are not supported by the e-claim or claimant portal.

 You can also file an ESA or EPFNA claim using the PDF claim form.